0nix/ggj21/twine/evidence_questioning.md

 Could have you killed.

-And all you have done wrong is your job.
+And all you have done wrong, is your job.

 Your heart, it hurts to even hear it pumping blood frantically.

-Someone, make it stop.
-Please.

 And then, a screech.

 Lieutenant Bayer gripped the back rest of his chair and is now dragging it slowly across the room, making that unpleasant screeching sound of steel scraping on concrete.
 He stops and sits away from you and the Sergeant, in the middle of one of the long edges of the table.

 As Sergeant Bayer sits, it's Lieutenant Sessler who finally speaks first.
-"You are assuming, Sergeant, that the book belongs to Nadine Leitzka.
+"You are assuming, Sergeant, that the offensive literature belongs to Nadine Leitzka.
 I think that assumption is incorrect based on the evidence."
 He says with a much slower speed and tone.

 "And?"
 The Sergeant asks.
 "What evidence would that be?
 It's clear from Miss Lietzka's words that it's hers."

 "Sergeant, you can't keep ignoring evidence when it doesn't suit you."
 The Lieutenant insists.
-"Hassel has referred to the book's contents before today, he is at least guilty of reading that book."
+"Hassel has referred to anti-citizen contents before today, he is at least guilty of reading something he shouldn't."

 "And he will be processed for it in due time, Lieutenant."
 The Sergeant responds.
 "That doesn't make him an operative of a subversive group that is a threat to our national security.
 Miss Leitzka is not blameless either.
 She hid that thing, and did not report it to the local constable."

 "Must have been as his direction, Sergeant.
-There's more than one way to skin this cat."
+There's more than one way to skin a cat."
 Lieutenant says, his usual annoyance returning to his breath. /n/n "Now now, who is making assumptions now?"
 Sergeant Bayer says as he gesticulates with his hands some sort of dismissive gesture.

-Lieutenant Sessler stretches to get the full dossier, and pulls out sheaves of paper that you recognize.
+Lieutenant Sessler stretches to get the full dossier, and pulls out sheafs of paper that you recognize.
 This is your handiwork, typewritten accounts of the conversations that Leitzka and Hassel had had for the past four days.
 He waves the transcripts around like it was some kind of big revelation.

 "What I can surmise, instead of taking any random person at their word," Sessler says.
 "Is that for all her high-flying theatrics and defiant attitude, this woman has not had one original thought and follows Hassel around like a lapdog."

 Sergeant Bayer is visibly taken a back by this statement.
 "Meaning?"
 He asks with genuine curiosity.

-"If she refers to some objects as her book, her pamphlets, I am not one hundred percent of the mind that the material she refers to as hers truly reflects her beliefs.
+"If she refers to some objects as her books, her pamphlets, I am not one hundred percent confident that the material she refers to truly reflects her beliefs.
 I believe this woman has been conned, lied to, misdirected, even swindled.
 We have a monopoly on such practices, Sergeant Bayer.
 This is a subject of manipulation, I am sure of it.
-If they were not the enemy I would congratulate them on a job well done, but we must reclaim the territory that is ours by rights and country."
+If they were not the enemy I would congratulate them on a job well done, but we must reclaim what is ours by right."

 Sergeant Bayer slaps his hand against his face, and sighs heavily as he shakes his head.
 "I find that hard to believe, for you and for this woman."
 He hisses.